Military district

 Military districts (also called military regions) are formations of a state's armed forces (often of the Army) which are responsible for a certain area of territory.
 They are often more responsible for administrative than operational matters, and in countries with conscript forces, often handle parts of the conscription cycle.

-Navies have also used a similar model, with organizations such as the United States Naval Districts.
+Navies have also used a similar model, with organizations such as the United States naval districts.
 A number of navies in South America used naval districts at various points in time.

+By country

 Algeria

 Algeria is divided into six numbered military regions, each with headquarters located in a principal city or town (see People's National Army (Algeria)#Military regions).
+Before the Algerian revolution, French Algeria was the 10th Military Region of France.

 This system of territorial organization, adopted shortly after independence, grew out of the wartime wilaya structure and the postwar necessity of subduing antigovernment insurgencies that were based in the various regions.
 Regional commanders control and administer bases, logistics, and housing, as well as conscript training.
-Commanders of army divisions and brigades, air force installations, and naval forces report directly to the Ministry of National Defence and service chiefs of staff on operational matters.
-Previously Algeria had formed France's tenth military region.
+However, commanders of army divisions and brigades, air force installations, and naval forces report directly to the Ministry of National Defence and service chiefs of staff on operational matters.

 Military region commanders in 2003 included Brahim Fodel Chérif (1st Military Region), Kamel Abderrahmane (2nd Military Region, Abcène Tafer (3rd Military Region), Abdelmadjid Sahed (4th Military Region, Chérif Abderrazak (5th Military Region) and Ali Benali (6th Military Region).

+Australia

+Between 1911 and 1997, the Australian Army had an official system of between six and eight military districts, based on the boundaries of Australian states and territories.